lgraziani2712/validate-me/docs/api/core/validateme-rules.md

 ## How it works

+When a rule is going to be loaded it follows the next steps:

-1. If the user has setted the `clientDictionaryHandler` prop, it checks first if it exists there.
+1. If the user has setted the `clientDictionaryHandler` prop, it invokes it.
 2. If the client code doesn't have that rule, it fallbacks to the default rules folder.
 3. If the rule still doesn't exists, it throws an exception.